blaenk/site/input/notes/clojure.markdown

 The aforementioned functions create mappings from symbols to vars, but namespaces can also contain Java classes and interfaces.
 Mappings to these can be created with the `import` function, which essentially makes the class' short name available for use.
 This function also supports the common-prefixed collection that `require` accepts.

 There is no equivalent of the Java wildcard import.
-Inner classes such as `java.util.Map.Entry`{.path} can be referred to by the Java-internal notation e.g. `java.util.Map$Entry`{.path}.
+Inner classes such as <span class="path">java.util.Map.Entry</span> can be referred to by the Java-internal notation e.g. <span class="path">java.util.Map$Entry</span>.

 ``` clojure
 (import 'java.util.Date 'java.text.SimpleDateFormat)